 Extracting a tooth is a dental solution wherein a tooth is removed from its dental socket or alveolus.
 It is primarily performed by a general dentist; but in case of complicated dental problems, oral surgeons may conduct the treatment.
 Aside from general dentists and oral surgeons, periodontists and endodontists may also perform tooth extractions as part of their treatment options.

 Dental Extractions are Necessary After an Accident or Dental Trauma

 Once you’re in the dental clinic, your dentist will examine your dental condition.
 You may be advised to get veneers, bridges, crowns, or dental bonding to cover up or treat the affected tooth.
-Nonetheless, if the accident or injury resulted in a dreadful dental situation, tooth removal may be required.
+Nonetheless, if the accident or injury results in a dreadful dental situation, having your tooth pulled may be required.